 A lot of small business ask themselves – what HR documents do I need?
 There are so many different documents out there – some small business packages include over 100 documents!
 Do you REALLY need that many?!

 HR Documentation doesn’t need to be confusing or difficult.
 What it does need to be is legal!
 HR documents need to comply with statutory requirements so that you can be confident you are meeting the minimum requirements laid down by the law.
-The statutory requirements actually are:

 Employment contracts are legally binding documents that lay out the terms and conditions for the employee and should be issued in writing so both parties are absolutely clear on what’s been agreed.

 If you do not issue a written employment contract, you could potentially end up in a tribunal situation because of a simple misunderstanding that could have been avoided.
-It is best practice for the business and the employee to have it documented so get ready before April 2020!

 A grievance procedure can look complicated, just like a disciplinary procedure can.
 There are informal and formal stages to these procedures, and it may be confusing which route to take as well as which sanction is warranted – if any.
 Our handy employer guides are simple and easy to follow, detailing exactly what needs to happen to make the situation lawful and correct.